Article by John Tribbia

 Notice how the improvement isn’t uniform.
 Under v1.0, Coding scores 3.50 while Creative Writing scores only 2.79.
 That gap between categories is what makes the whole analysis possible.
 A coding-heavy user and a writing-heavy user are living in meaningfully different quality worlds, even under the same model.

-But this table also contains something else: a roadmap for where to invest.
-If you’re deciding where to spend your next round of model fine-tuning, you need to know which of these categories would move the most users if improved.
-That requires combining this quality data with the usage data - which is exactly what this framework does.
+This table also points to where to invest.
+If you are deciding where to spend your next round of model fine-tuning, you need to know which categories would move the most users if improved.
+That requires combining quality data with usage data, which is exactly what this framework does.

 For each user, I calculate a personalized quality score based on what they actually use the AI for.
 A software engineer who spends 41% of their time on coding tasks and 5% on creative writing gets a quality score weighted heavily toward the coding ratings.
 A novelist with the opposite mix gets a very different score.
 I call this a user’s quality of AI experience.

 Then I subtract the average.
-This is the key step.
-It strips away everything that changes when a new model rolls out (the marketing, the press, the coincidental timing) and leaves only the structural difference between users who happen to benefit more or less from the current model’s strengths.
+This step strips away everything that changes when a new model rolls out (marketing, press, coincidental timing) and leaves the structural difference between users who benefit more or less from the current model’s strengths.

 Here’s a concrete example under v1.0: